vcroles/dashboard-vcroles/src/pages/docs/basic-setup.md

 ![Example logs](</assets/log-messages.png>)

-**6.** As well as audit logging, you can set up TTS in your server now, using the [`/tts setup`](/docs/commands/tts-commands#ttssetup) command.
+**6.** As well as audit logging, you can set up TTS in your server now, using the [/tts setup](/docs/commands/tts-commands#ttssetup) command.
 You can choose to enable or disable TTS with this command, and whether or not to lock it to a certain role.

 ![tts setup command](/assets/tts-setup-command.png)

 ## That's it!
 You have completed the basic server setup

-To see what else the bot can do, view the [Commands page](/docs/commands/)
+To see what else the bot can do, view the [Features page](/docs/features/linking).